Fitting Spotlights and Downlights Cost

 Supply and installation of downlights in one room £300 - £500

-Supply and installation of downlights in the whole house £1000 - £4000
+Supply and installation of downlights in the whole house £1,000 - £4,000

-Downlight/spotlight costs (supply only) £20 - £75
+Downlight/spotlight costs (Supply Only) £20 - £75

 If you are interested in replacing downlights yourself or want to purchase the downlights or spotlights first and then find an electrician to fit them later, you might be interested in the cost of the lights themselves without factoring in the cost of the labour.

 Halogen bulbs are much cheaper to buy than LED bulbs.
 However, these have much poorer energy efficiency when compared to LED bulbs.
 LED bulbs are around £20 per bulb on average.
-However, they can be up to around £75, depending on the type of light you choose.
+However, they can be up to around £75 depending on the type of light you choose.

 LED bulbs come with huge cost savings.
 They use much less energy than halogen bulbs, and they also last for around seven to eight years.
-LED spotlights and downlights are very energy efficient, so these are usually the most common option for bulbs in these lights.
+LED spotlights and downlights are very energy efficient, so these are usually the most common options for bulbs in these lights.

-Additional Costs
+Additional Spotlight and Downlight Installation Costs

 There are several additional costs that you may also need to consider when installing ceiling spotlights or downlights.
 Below is a list of the additional things that you may need to budget for with this type of work:

-Paint a Room
+Decorating a Room

 If you are installing the new light fittings as a way of improving the overall look of your room, then you may wish to consider also decorating the room in more ways.
-This might include painting the room a new colour.
-The average cost to paint a room is around £300 - £500.
-This price will depend on the room's size and the paint's quality.

 painting a room